czernous/persian-hugo/exampleSite/content/post/15-principles-to-writing-good-headlines.md

 Your readers want to feel like they are communicating with you on a friendship level.
 Think about it.
 If you were writing to a friend?
 How would you speak to them?

-An easy way to do this is to create a persona and write to them.
+An easy way to do this is to create a [persona](https://buffer.com/library/marketing-personas-beginners-guide/ "Marketing persona") and write to them.

 ## **Questions**

 I love asking questions in my headline.
-When you ask questions the natural thing is to want to find out what the answer is.
-Your content is the perfect opportunity to provide those answers to your readers.
+When you ask questions, readers are curious to find answers.
+Your content is the perfect opportunity for them to do so.

 ![](https://res.cloudinary.com/ruthchernous/image/upload/v1630429230/Asking_questions_in_headlines_ouu7vx.jpg)